-There are plenty of low-budget options, like the Mr. Coffee Café Barista, which can get you everything you need in a machine without the extra dollar sign amount on the price.
+There are plenty of low-budget options, like the Mr. Coffee Café Barista, which is best in class and can get you everything you need in a machine without the extra dollar sign amount on the price.

-However, if you’ve got the funds to spend on a cool-gadget, easy-to-use espresso machine, you might not have to consider price when deciding on which one to buy—this also opens a ton of new options.
+However, if you’ve got the funds to spend on a cool-gadget, easier to use espresso machine, you might not have to consider price when deciding on which one to buy—this also opens a ton of new options.

 There are various grinding options when it comes to how fine you like your coffee.

-You also want to consider whether or not you want a machine that only can take beans, like the De’Longhi La Specialista, only can take grounds, like the Rancilio Silvia, or one that can take both—like the Breville The Barista.
+You also want to consider whether or not you want a machine with a built-in grinder that only can take beans, like the De’Longhi La Specialista, only can take grounds, like the Rancilio Silvia, or one that can take both—like the Breville The Barista.

 Knowing how to work each and definitely knowing which one you’re getting before you invest is extremely important—this can dictate future purchasing decisions about which type of coffee you’re going to be buying!

-If you’re in a rush in the morning, one of the most frustrating things is waiting for the water to heat up in your coffee machine if you’re craving your morning cup o’ joe.
+If you’re in a rush in the morning, one of the most frustrating things is waiting for the water in a machine to heat up if you’re craving your morning cup o’ joe.